-Umi Hsu is the Director of Content Strategy at the ONE Archives Foundation, Inc.
+Umi Hsu is the Director of Content Strategy at ONE Archives Foundation.

 Umi is a public humanist and strategic designer with research and organizing agendas for equity in arts, technology, and civic life.
 Prior to joining the ONE Archives Foundation, Umi served as the Digital Strategist of the City of Los Angeles Department of Cultural Affairs, where they directed digital and data programs including a virtual tour and a digital archive of Frank Lloyd Wright’s Hollyhock House, and Promise Zone Arts cultural asset mapping initiative.

 With a PhD in Critical and Comparative Studies in Music from the University of Virginia, Umi is a sound ethnographer and artist whose practice is driven by inquiries about sound and migratory communities.
 Umi is also an adjunct faculty member at ArtCenter College of Design’s Media Design Practices MFA program and University of Southern California Marshall School of Business, and has published extensively on digital media, data, and Internet culture.